How to Unclog a Bathroom Sink Clogged With Hair

 Plunger

 A plunger is simple to use.
-Place it over the drain.
-Push and pull to loosen the hair.
-This can help clear the clog.
+Place it over the drain, then push and pull repeatedly to loosen the hair and clear the clog.

 Drain Snake

-A drain snake is like a long stick.
-It can reach deep inside the pipe.
-Twist and pull to remove stuck hair.
+A drain snake is a long flexible tool that reaches deep inside the pipe.
+Twist and pull to hook and remove stuck hair.

 Chemical Drain Cleaners

 Chemical drain cleaners can dissolve hair.
-Pour the cleaner into the sink.
-Wait as per the instructions.
-Rinse with water after use.
+Pour the cleaner into the sink, wait per the label instructions, then rinse with water after use.

 Homemade Solutions